 Solar Fire Information

 Not only are Solar Fire tomato plants heat tolerant, but they are crack resistant and resistant to verticillium wilt and fusarium wilt race 1.
-They can be grown in USDA zones 3-14.
+They can be grown in USDA zones 3 to 14.

 How to Grow a Solar Fire Tomato